purduewebdevclub/2017-Beginner-Gitbook/intro-html.md

 Server: Accepts requests from client.
 Most of the security and asset/resource management happens here.

-**Context**: When you visit https://google.com, there are computers that figure out that google.com refers to a server with a specific internet address.
+**Context**: When you visit https://google.com, there are a group of computers (DNS - Domain Name Servers) that figure out that google.com refers to a server with a specific internet address.
 Based on this, it (your browser, the client) talks to the server and tells it you need the route "/".
 Your server realizes you want index.html and sends that info back to the browser and you're able to search.
 Most of the security happens at the server-side!

 ![Client/Server Model](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c9/Client-server-model.svg/1200px-Client-server-model.svg.png)